quickapps/docs/en/developers/notifications-api.rst

 - canceled
 - passwordRequest

-You can send messages of these types by invoking as they were class methods:
+You can send messages of these types by invoking them as they were class methods:
 "NotificationManager::welcome()", "NotificationManager::activated()", etc.

 Registering new messages
 ------------------------

-More messages can be registered (or overwritten) to this class using the `addMessage()` method as follows:
+More messages can be registered (or overwritten) within this class using the `addMessage()` method as follows:

 .. code:: php

     NotificationManager::addMessage('bye', 'ClassName\Extending\BaseMessage');

-After registered you can start sending messages of `bye` type as below:
+After registered, you can start sending messages of `bye` type as below:

 .. code:: php